ElinaBoman/pp1-dogbakery/README.md

 ## Credits

 * Content
-  The Favicons in the header and footer menu comes from Font Awesome.
+  * The Favicons in the header and footer menu comes from Font Awesome.
-  Instructions have to add hover function has been taken from W3 Schools.
+  * Instructions have to add hover function has been taken from W3 Schools.
-  Instructions how to make a picture into a circle shape comes from The love Running project.
+  * Instructions how to make a picture into a circle shape comes from The love Running project.
+  * Information on how to built a website has been learned with Love Running project.
+  * Fonts have been imported from Google fonts.

 * Media
   *  Pexels